GregSutcliffe/theforeman.org/handbook.md

     * Anything else that shows the nominee should become a committer
   * Explain how the nominee is involved in the community and cares about the future of the project

-After the nomination is submitted, two other committers have to second your nomination.
-If no one objects in one week, you're a committer.
+This nomination is public and should be made to the foreman-dev mailing list.
+After the nomination is submitted, two other committers have to second the nomination.
+If no one objects in one week, the nomination is accepted.
-If anyone objects or wants more information, that person needs to argue for the objection.
-After that, the committers discuss and come to a consensus within the next week.

-In the event of a failed nomination, feedback is reported back to the nominee to help them improve.
-Feedback comes from a spokesperson from the whole committers group, not just an individual, to avoid potential rancor between the rejected nominee and an existing committer.
+Such objections may happen in public on the nomination thread.
+Understandably, however, not everyone is comfortable giving objections publicly.
+Therefore, it is acceptable for other committers to raise their concerns with the sponsor and/or other committers privately if they wish to do so.
+The sponsor is expected to update the nomination thread to show that it is on hold pending private concerns.

+Regardless, during any objections, private or public, the nomination is on hold, until the objections are resolved or the nomination is rejected.
+In the event of a failed nomination, the sponsor (as part of the discussing group) will know the grounds for the rejection, and can pass along constructive feedback to the candidate.
+Care should be taken to do this sensitively.

+#### How do I lose committer status?

 If you are inactive in the community for one year, we will remove you from the committers list and revoke your permission, but we will make a mention of you in theforeman.org list of previous committers.